Oranotse/aws-restart-portfolio/README.md

 ## ☁️ About the Programme

 AWS re/Start is a full-time, classroom-based workforce development programme by Amazon Web Services.
-It focuses on building practical cloud skills through hands-on labs, scenario-based learning, and real-world projects — preparing graduates for entry-level cloud roles.
+It focuses on building practical cloud skills through hands-on labs, scenario-based learning, and real-world projects, preparing graduates for entry-level cloud roles.

 ## 🛠️ Core Skills Covered